 Photo Ame A. Photography

-Penrith has a perfect balance of rural and urban lifestyles and abounds with natural beauty.
+Penrith has a balance of rural and urban lifestyles and abounds with natural beauty.
 Penrith’s shining outdoors keeps everyone active so that there are many places and facilities to share when you visit.

 The renowned Nepean-Hawkesbury River, with the breathtaking Nepean Gorge, is Penrith’s outstanding natural feature complemented by the surrounding mountains and the vast expanse of Penrith Lakes stretching away to the north.

 Penrith people have driven the development of cultural institutions that complement the natural beauty of our area.
 Whitewater rafting at Penrith Whitewater Stadium is always a popular choice, but if you ask a local about their favourite spot, they might just mention “The Joan”, the Penrith Regional Gallery or the Museum of Fire.

 Penrith has an amazing assortment of things to do.
 From picnics and river cruises on the Nepean River and the spectacular Nepean Gorge to shopping at one of Australia’s leading Westfield centres or entertainment at Panthers, the largest licensed club in Australia.
 And of course, those wonderful cultural institutions that have built up for the community but would love to share with you.

 Uniquely positioned, there’s nowhere quite like our wonderful place.
 Diverse and inspiring, sociable and entrepreneurial, the people will make you feel really welcome.